 The wonderful thing about Alexander work is that it is actually intended as a method for prevention.
 That is to say, you don’t need to have something wrong with you to take lessons.
 Many performers use the technique to help prevent injury and to enhance their performance.

 The following year, the Oxford Playhouse in Oxford, U.K., offered a summer theater program.
 My sister and I joined, and this time I wrote a whole play about robots taking over human civilization.
 The play involved everyone in the group and included audience interaction.
-It was such a great experience, and afterward, I was asked to participate in several theater projects at the Pegasus Theatre.
+It was such a great experience.
+Afterward, I was asked to participate in several theater projects at the Pegasus Theatre.

 This continued until I began working with Barclays Bank, where the hours didn’t allow me to stay involved.
 However, I did manage to perform in a couple of shows with the Abingdon Drama Club at the charming Unicorn Theatre.